The Badlands… and beyond

 We ended up giving in and going back to the RV for the night.

 The next morning we woke up and were ready to pack up and get moving.
 As we were getting ready, one of our fellow RV neighbors walked over and introduced himself.
 His name is Murray and he was from the next town over from where we lived prior to our adventures.
-He has a great blog called, OnceUponAMoran.
 He was a wealth of information on his recent installation of solar panels on his RV as well as the great refurbishing they did on the inside.
 He was so excited and a great guy to talk to.
 We really wish we could’ve spent more time with him (and his wife), but as you know, if you’ve been following this blog, we needed to move on.

 Melissa and I gathered up all of our things, unplugged the power, disconnected the water and we were off.